In honor of “National Library Week” (April 10/16/16), today’s edition of Homeschool Humor is all about the library!

 Happy Monday, Happy Homeschooling!

 Back at the beginning of our summer break a couple of summers ago, J requested that we create a jungle mural on our chalk board wall.
-We’ve were really slow about working on it, and never really got it finished.
-But, at least we had an elephant.
+He made sure that it included an elephant.

 Elephants happen to be one of our favorite animals and according to Special Days in August , the 12th is “World Elephant Day”!
 And, September 22 is “Elephant Appreciation Day”!
 I’m glad that we took some time to study these magnificent creatures.